bbzaffari/purecpp_sp/README.md

 This repository provides detailed guidance on how to set up the environment, configure dependencies with Conan, and compile the project using CMake — going beyond a simple build, it shows how to prepare a robust development pipeline.

 ## 📚 Table of Contents
+All components are documented with clarity and explained in an educational way to support learning and reuse.
+🔍 To explore all of Bruno Bavaresco Zaffari’s contributions to the PureCpp [click here]([https://github.com/bbzaffari/purecpp](https://github.com/bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing).

 - [Introduction](#purecpp-framework)
 - [Documentation](#-documentation)